 What is your biggest success and biggest mistake?

-For more blogging inspiration from different food bloggers and to find out how to start your own food blog click here.
+For more blogging inspiration from different food bloggers and to find out how to start your own food website click here.